 To catch colorectal cancer early, when it is small, hasn’t spread, and might be easier to treat, the American Cancer Society recommends that people at average risk for colorectal cancer begin screening at 45 years old.

 Screening can prevent colorectal cancer through the detection and removal of polyps.
 It can also detect cancer at an early stage, when the cancer may be more easily treated.
 The colorectal cancer death rate has dropped by 55% from 1970 to 2018 (American Cancer Society, 2021), mostly due to earlier detection through screening and improvements in treatment.

 While there have been great advancements in early detection, studies show rates of colorectal cancer among people younger than 50 are on the rise.
-As such, the American Cancer Society recommends that people at average risk for colorectal cancer begin screening at age 45.
-The U.S. Preventive Services Task Force (USPSTF), an independent panel of medical experts, has announced its intent to recommend colorectal cancer screenings for people beginning at 45 years old.
-Once finalized, this means that people age 45 and older will, in most cases, be eligible for insurance reimbursement for colorectal cancer screening.
+As such, the U.S. Preventive Services Task Force (USPSTF), an independent panel of medical experts, recommends that people at average risk for colorectal cancer begin screening at age 45.

 You can drastically reduce your risk of colorectal cancer by:

 taking preventative measures such as improving your diet and exercising

 Routine screening can prevent colorectal cancer.
 However, recent studies found that the number of colorectal screening tests dropped by 86% due to concerns about COVID-19 (Printz, 2020).
 The National Cancer Institute predicts almost 10,000 more deaths in the U.S. from breast and colorectal cancer alone over the next 10 years because of pandemic-related delays in cancer screening and treatment (Sharpless, 2020).